-Parades, parties and patriotism—three common words that come into our minds when we think of the Independence Day!
-America and Argentine may share the same month to celebrate this big day but they do it in different styles.
+Parades, parties and patriotism—three common words that come into all of our minds when we think of Independence Day!
+America and Argentina may share these Independence Day sentiments, as well as the same month of celebration, but the festivities in the two countries have a few cultural differences.

 Let’s take a look at the three traditions that make their celebrations different:

-Argentines are big on families.
-Independence Day for most of them means a family reunion.
-They prefer to celebrate the day, in a warm cozy gathering, inside the house or on the patio.
+Argentinians are big on family ties.
+Independence Day for most of them means a family reunion, similar to how Americans would celebrate Thanksgiving.
+They prefer to celebrate the day with a warm, cozy gathering, inside the house, especially since July is a winter month in Argentina.

 Whereas, in America, neighborhood block parties and communal picnics usually sprout up around the country.
-Family and friends gather together to take part in summer activities like eating competitions, pool-side parties and baseball to celebrate the day.
+Family and friends gather together to take part in summer activities like eating competitions, pool-side parties and live music performances to celebrate the day.

 2. Culture vs. Casual

-Since, the Argentines usually have family reunions it is the perfect opportunity to cook up those traditional family recipes.
-Like hot spicy empanadas, a warm corny stew Locro.
-They gulp down the delicious food with a glass of Malbec wine and end the lunch with sweet pastelitos and chocolate dipped churos.
+Since Argentinians usually have family reunions on Independence Day, it is the perfect opportunity to cook up the most traditional family recipes.
+These typically include steaming empanadas and a warm corn stew called ‘locro’, which both help to shake off the cold weather outside.
+Families gulp down the delicious food with a glass of Malbec wine and end the meal with sweet pastelitos (a puff pastry) and chocolate dipped churos.

 3. The Streets:

-The night sky in Argentine might be sparkling with stars but in America it is filled with sparks and pops of the splendid firework shows across the country.
+The night sky in Argentina might be sparkling with stars, but in America it is filled with the sparks and pops of impressive firework displays across the country.

-The way these countries celebrate their independence day may be different but the feeling of joy and pride in every countryman’s heart is universal on such a day.
+The way these countries celebrate their independence day may be different but the feeling of joy and pride in every citizen’s heart is universal on such a special day.

 How do you celebrate your Independence Day?